 Melamine is a low-pressure laminate (LPL) because it is made with a pressure of 300-500 psi (pounds per square inch).
 Laminate is a High-pressure laminate (HPL), also called Formica, and is made with over 1400 psi (pounds per square inch).

-- Thermofoil cabinets are made of a thin layer of vinyl that is thermoformed and glued onto an MDF (medium-density fiberboard) or particleboard substrate.
+- Thermofoil cabinets are made of a thin layer of vinyl that is thermoformed and glued onto an MDF (medium-density fiberboard) or particleboard.
 This makes them resistant to moisture, stains, and scratches, making them ideal for use in high-moisture areas like kitchens and bathrooms.

 - Laminate cabinets, on the other hand, consist of a thin layer of decorative paper that is fused onto a substrate using high heat and pressure.
 They are durable but can be prone to chipping and peeling along the edges.